astorDev/nist/errors/101/index.md

 }
 ```

 The response is already comprehensive, as well as the solution we've developed so far.
-But still there are some things to improve - let's discuss it in the next section.
+But still, there are some things to improve - let's discuss them in the next section.

 ## Creating a Better Error Model

-Although, the `ProblemDetails` model is very helpful for us it's not really perfect.
+Although the `ProblemDetails` model is very helpful for us it's not really perfect.
 First of all, its `status` field is optional and is of type int.
 We want the status for every request and know that it is an `HttpStatusCode`.
 So shouldn't it be a required field of the appropriate type?
-Secondly, the model is definately overloaded with fields, while we essentially just need to know the error type or reason.
+Secondly, the model is definitely overloaded with fields, while we essentially just need to know the error type or reason.
 So, how about we create a better model?
 Something like this:

 ```cs
 public record Error(HttpStatusCode Code, string Reason);